mongodb-industry-solutions/retail-unified-commerce/README.md

     </td>
     <td>
       This demo showcases the <b>Leafy Store Associate App</b>, built on <b>MongoDB</b> to streamline product discovery and inventory visibility as part of a <b>unified commerce</b> strategy.<br><br>
-      Unified commerce brings all channels and systems together into a single, real-time platform—offering a complete business view and consistent customer experiences.
+      Unified commerce brings all channels and systems together into a single, real-time platform—an approach you can implement in siloed environments using an <a href="https://www.mongodb.com/resources/solutions/use-cases/implementing-an-operational-data-layer"><b>Operational Data Layer (ODL)</b></a> with MongoDB.
 The app highlights how advanced search can run directly on operational data, with performance and simplicity.<br><br>
       Inventory data is simulated but kept fresh with <b>Atlas Triggers</b>, showing how product and store stock can update in real time with minimal effort.
 By combining search, freshness, and flexible modeling in one platform, MongoDB makes AI-ready commerce experiences simple to build and easy to scale.
     </td>
   </tr>